segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 To sync additional audiences from your Engage space, create a separate mapping in the TikTok Audiences destination.
 Navigate to **Connections > Destinations**, search and select the TikTok Audiences destination, and follow Steps 7-11 above.

-### Configure the TikTok Audiences destination (_native_)
+### Configure the TikTok Audiences (_Native_) destination

 1. From the Segment web app, navigate to **Engage > Audiences**.
+Choose an existing Engage audience or create a new one.
 Ensure you are in the Engage space you plan to use with the TikTok Audiences destination.
-Either choose an existing Engage audience or create a new one.

 2. Navigate to **Engage > Engage Settings** and click **Destinations**.